 Polish comfort fare includes pierogi, kielbasa, potato pancakes & other classics in a crafty space.
-And if you’re sad to be leaving after your meal there, check out the 3 neighboring Polish delis to get some goodies to bring home!
+And if you’re sad to be leaving after your meal, check out the 3 neighboring Polish delis to get some goodies to bring home!

 Russian markets offering homecooked classics in their deli and bakery from borscht to babka.

 Offering Korean traditional dishes to Mexican fusion and everything in between.
 There's something for everyone.
 I highly suggest their fried chicken.